OVERVIEW

 • How can cross-border cooperation in research, development, and threat intelligence can accelerate innovation while strengthening global cyber defences?
 What role can the European Cybersecurity Competence Centre play in fostering international collaboration?

-• How equitable access to advanced cybersecurity technologies worldwide be ensured to avoid exacerbating the digital divide?
+• How can equitable access to advanced cybersecurity technologies worldwide be ensured to avoid exacerbating the digital divide?
 How can we better understand the complex interplay of geopolitical factors and technological advancements in the cybersecurity domain?

 • How can we make advanced security solutions more accessible to smaller organisations?